 The directors have written confirmation that Equitix Knight Holdco Limited intends to continue to financially support the Group during the 12 months following the date the financial statements are signed.
+The parents of the entity have also confirmed they will not recall the loan during the assessment period.

-Notes to the financial statements (continued) For the year ended 31 December 2021
+Notes to the financial statements (continued) For the year ended 31 December 2022